ttreit/Homonyms/DesignDoc.md

 *June 10th - App can read centralized list*
 *June 30th - App can write to centralized list.*

-Update: June 30th App can take input from user and display input from user.
+Updated Milestone: June 30th App can take input from user and display input from user.
+Complete.

 *July 15th - Beta version installed on Treit phones.*

-Update: App can store and retrieve data in a central cloud based repository
+Updated Milestone for July 15: App can store and retrieve data in a central cloud based repository

-August 1 - v 1.0 tested and shipped
+*August 1 - v 1.0 tested and shipped*

+Updated August 1st Milestone - Sideloaded onto Treit phones for testing

 ## Proposed Solution
 V 1.0 Create an app that will read the stored homonym list and can display an alphabetical list of all discovered homonyms.

 V 1.1 add search feature